pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 ## Goal

-Create a simple login:
+Build a login screen using `SwiftUI` with the next requirements:
-- Requires user/password to be filled
+- Proposed layout
-- Requires a switch to be turned on
+- Field validation: User & password textfields need to be filled and the toogle for Accept Terms and Conditions enabled
-- An alert will be displayed when succeed.
+- If enabled, the button will display a message when pressed.

-## Things you will learn
+## Topics related

-- Creating a basic SwiftUI layout
+- Creating a SwiftUI layout
-- Declaring and interacting with UI elements like `Text`, `Textfield`, `Toogle` and `Button`
+- Declaring UI elements: `Text`, `Textfield`, `Toogle` and `Button`
-- Validating non-empty fields
+- Setting and validating input data from these UI elements
-- Displaying an alert
+- Wrapping the whole view for navigation

 ## 1. Layout